Written by Shaine Smith for Matcha in partnership with Visit Estes Park.

 Who’s up for a scavenger hunt?
 Pikas in the Park is a fun adventure for everyone, especially the kids.
 There are 12 bronze sculptures of pikas, the friendly local mammal, scattered downtown.
 Seeking them out provides a tour of the village along with historical facts in honor of the Estes Park Centennial.
 Catch all 12 and claim a prize at the visitor center.

 This short list barely scratches the surface of all that is to see, do, and eat in this mountain town.
-So sure, make the trip into Rocky Mountain National Park.
+So sure, make the trip to Rocky Mountain National Park.
 But the next time you’re in Estes Park, take advantage of all that the town has to offer as well.

 Written by Shaine Smith for Matcha in partnership with Visit Estes Park.